redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

 CentOS or RHEL guest images will be used for RDO and OSP respectively.
 To use a different image specify ``--images-url``::

-  infrared tripleo-undercloud --images-task build --image-url http://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2
+  infrared tripleo-undercloud --images-task build --images-url http://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2

 .. note:: building the images takes a long time and it's usually quicker to download them.